abschill/create-lit-project/readme.md

 - -http, --server

-Boolean, if you put it, its true
+Boolean, if you put it, it will set up an actual server rather than webpack dev server
 Default: false